OpenRoberta/robertalab-ev3dev/README.md

 # intro #
 A connector to use a LEGO Mindstorm ev3 running the ev3dev firmware (http://www.ev3dev.org) from the Open Roberta lab (http://lab.open-roberta.org).
+This is now included by default with ev3dev images (Thanks @dlech).

+Step-by-step instruction to help you get ev3dev up and running can be found here (https://www.ev3dev.org/docs/getting-started/).

+Important note for Step 1 of the manual: You have to download the EV3dev operating system for your EV3 robot via the following link: [EV3dev - Github releases](https://github.com/ev3dev/ev3dev/releases/tag/ev3dev-jessie-2017-09-14).
+Select there the file ev3dev-jessie-ev3-generic-2017-09-14.zip.

-This is now included by default with ev3dev images (Thanks @dlech), but it is enabled by default (to save memory), so you do have to enable it once:
+As soon as everything is installed, the connector is not enabled by default (to save memory), so you do have to enable it once:

 1. Connect to the LEGO brick using SSH: (Read this for the [default password](http://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/))
 ```bash